 • Advice is sought from external advisers where appropriate.

-• The Board ensures that ALDI’s tax strategy is one of the factors considered in all investments and significant business decisions taken.
+• The Board ensures that ALDI’s tax strategy is one of the factors considered in significant investments and business decisions taken.

-• The Directors with day to day responsibility for tax will escalate material tax matters to the MDFA who will escalate to the Board, if appropriate.
+• The Directors with day to day responsibility for tax will escalate material tax matters to the Managing Directors who will escalate to the Board, if appropriate.

-• ALDI operates a system of tax risk assessment and controls as a component of the overall internal control framework applicable to the group’s financial reporting system.
+• ALDI operates a system of tax risk assessment and controls as a component of the overall internal governance framework.

 • ALDI seeks to reduce the level of tax risk arising from its operations as far as is reasonably practicable by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its tax obligations.